openjdm/openjdm.github.io/_sources/sunk_cost.md

 ## What is Sunk Cost?

-The sunk cost effect can be defined as the tendency individuals have to continue pursuing a certain endeavor once they have made some sort of investment into the endeavor.
+The sunk cost effect can be defined as the tendency of individuals to continue pursuing a certain endeavor once they have made some sort of investment into the endeavor.
 This investment can take various forms, some of which include money, time, and effort.
 The investment causes